 Refractive surgery procedures are carried out using topical (local) anaesthetics (eye drops).
 Patients do not experience any pain during the operation.

 LASIK and PRK procedures have a very simple post-operative processes which require only eyedrops and artificial tears.
 After surgery it is recommended to rest at least for 24 hours.

 Most work activities can be resumed after 48 hours.
 Patients must wait at least a week to resume any sport activity.

-During pre-surgery assessment tests, our medical staff will examine the condition of the cornea, namely corneal width and number of dioptres to be corrected.
+During the pre-op check up, our medical team will examine the condition of the cornea, namely corneal width and number of dioptres to be corrected.
 Laser treatment vaporises corneal tissue.
-The amount of extracted tissue is proportional to the number of diopters to be treated.
-If prescription is very high intraocular lens implants may be considered.
+The amount of extracted tissue is proportional to the number of dioptres to be treated.
+Intraocular lens implants may be considered if prescription is very high.

-Leave your contact information and we will get back to you to confirm an appointment with one of our specialists.
-You will receive a confirmation email with information about your request and within the next few hours we will call you to confirm the appointment.
+Leave your contact info and we’ll get back to you.
+You will receive a confirmation email and within a few hours we’ll call you to schedule an appointment.